cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 Each Amazon Kinesis connector application is a pipeline that understands how records from Kinesis Stream will be handled.

+KCL uses a unique Amazon DynamoDB table to keep track of the application's state

+KLC uses the name of the Kinesis Data Streams app to create the name of the table, each application name _must_ be unique

 ### Kinesis agent

 Kinesis Agent is a stand-alone Java application that can easily collect and send data to Kinesis Data Streams.